FernyCastro8/Employee_Tracker-mod12/README.md

 ```
 Content Management Systems (CMS)

-A Rest API, command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL
+A Rest API, command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL

 ```